Welcome to the Mathematics Department

 Students of all abilities are encouraged to maintain a growth mind-set and to believe they are able to achieve and not be afraid to take part in all aspects of the lessons.
 We want to ensure pupils’ perception of mathematics is positive and one in which they take pride and enjoyment.

 Students are encouraged to appreciate the importance of mutual respect and tolerance of different faiths and beliefs.
-Pupils learn that mathematics comes from different cultures.
-For example, they will learn about Pythagoras, Fibonacci and Indian Rangoli patterns all of which originate from different cultures.
+Pupils learn that mathematics comes from different cultures, for example, they will learn about Pythagoras, Fibonacci and the symmetry of Indian Rangoli patterns.
+Departmental displays reinforce the diverse multicultural heritage of mathematics.

 Students are taught within mixed ability year groups.
-The range of abilities are fully catered for by targeted support, differentiated resources and, where appropriate, small group withdrawal.
+Pupils have three one hour lessons per week and also benefit, on a rota basis, from twenty minute catch-up sessions.
+The range of abilities are fully catered for by targeted support and differentiated resources.
 A variety of teaching methods including interactive and practical approaches are utilised.

-In KS4, the option of undertaking the EDEXCEL GCSE (9 to 1) Foundation course is available, and based on the pupils’ abilities can be through the following routes:
+In key stage 4, the option of undertaking the EDEXCEL GCSE (9 to 1) Foundation course is available and based on the pupils’ ability can be through the following routes:

 For GCSE mathematics, the pupils will sit three papers comprising one non-calculator paper and two calculator papers each worth approximately 33.3%.
 Pupils are allocated four one hour lessons per week.